GfSE/SpecIF-Pages/Tutorials/06_Very-Simple-Model-FMC.md

 The instances, the actual model content, have not been discussed, yet:
 - You can easily see the diagram and the two model-elements in *resources*.
 The *properties* carry the information payload; those without a defined value can be omitted, e.g. the diagram has no property of type \"PC-Description\" and the model-elements have no property of type \"PC-Type\".
-- The four *statements* are equally easy to interpret: One *shows* relationship per model-element plus the *writes* and *reads* relationships between the model-elements.
+- The six *statements* are equally easy to interpret: One *shows* relationship per model-element, one *shows* relationship for each of the *reads* and *writes* relations equally visible on the diagram plus the *writes* and *reads* relationships between the model-elements.
+- Important to note that the third and forth *shows* relationship is a so-called 'statement on a statement', which cannot be directly mapped to a 'Labelled Property Graph' (which is base for many graph databases).
+When transforming to RDF, a special construct named 'reification' is needed or the further developed RDF-star.
 - By the way, if you display this example with the <a href="https://specif.de/apps/view#import=../examples/v1.1/06_Very-Simple-Model-FMC.specifz" target="_blank">SpecIF Viewer</a> and you hover the mouse over one of the model-elements or double-click it, you can see the potential of web-technology.
 This is not by virtue of SpecIF, but when the SVG is generated in a way that the model-element *id* is associated to a graphic element and an app like the SpecIF Viewer finds it, such behaviour is easily implemented.

 You may